-The successful candidates will take office on the day after the electoral officer gives his official notification of the result of the election.
+The successful candidates will take office on the day after the Electoral Officer gives their official notification of the result of the election.
 However, no person is permitted to act as a member of the council before making a declaration.
-This declaration will be made at the inaugural meeting, which is expected to be held in late October or early November 2019.
+This declaration will be made at the inaugural meeting, which is scheduled for 20 October 2022.
 Newly elected members will be contacted by staff with the key dates.